Paymenter/docs/docs/extensions/convoy.md

 You can send the IP and Password to the customer via email.
 Fill in the email template in the product settings.

-Here is a eaxmple of a email template:
+Here is a example of a email template:

 ```blade
 @isset($server['limits']['addresses']['ipv4'][0]['address'])